kcp-dev/kcp/docs/content/concepts/workspaces/workspace-types-best-practices.md

 ### Anti-patterns

-- Using initializers to run long-running bootstrap scripts.
+- Using initializers to run long-running bootstrap processes.
 - Using initializers to call out to external systems whose latency or availability you do not control.
 - Using initializers when a post-creation reconciler would do.